-Alexander Dumble’s creations were already established as legendary when we probed our first example in this space back in early 2011.
+Alexander Dumble’s creations were already established as legendary when we probed our first example in this space back in May of 2011.
 Since that time, however, Dumbles have become the hot ticket for cloners on the boutique scene, and originals are perhaps the hottest amps on the vintage market.
 The difference in price between used Dumbles and vintage Fenders, Voxes, and Marshalls?
 Oh, about 10x… or more.

 While all Dumbles are prized, the real peaches are those with solid provenance and an intriguing back story – and few are more enticing than this ’80s Overdrive Special.

 Dubbed by its creator as the Overdrive Special OD150 WR, it was one of a pair (yea, two identical Dumble heads) built along with four 2×12″ cabinets with ElectroVoice EVM12L speakers ordered by ace studio and touring guitarist Todd Sharp.

 Now a respected Nashville amp tech and builder/marketer of hand-wired amps (see his “Builder Profile” in the November ’16 issue), back in the ’70s and early ’80s he was a hard-working road warrior backing Hall & Oates, Christine McVie and Mick Fleetwood, Rod Stewart, and Delbert McClinton, among many others.
 Flush with gig money, he set out to assemble an amazing tone rig.

 After playing the amp onstage and in the studio, including notable tours with Rod Stewart from 1989 through ’91, Sharp decided he didn’t need two massive Dumbles after all, and sold this one.
 In a cruel twist, soon after, its partner was stolen.